goproxyio/goproxy.io/content/docs/getting-started.md

 ## Enable Go module

 If your Go version is Go 1.11 and above, you only need to set an environment to enable Go module.
-[Click here to update Go](https://golang.org/dl/).
+[We recommend you update Go to the latest version](https://golang.org/dl/).

 **Mac/Linux**